Please update your browser.

 - Creating or enhancing existing mentoring/reverse mentoring and sponsorship relationships to help navigate career challenges and as a means to developing powerful allies and advocates, partnering with law firms.

-- Providing or enhancing regular diversity and inclusion training for legal department employees, to better equip everyone to participate in, and managers to proactively engage and effectively lead, diversity and inclusion efforts.
+- Providing or enhancing regular diversity, equity & inclusion training for legal department employees, to better equip everyone to participate in, and managers to proactively engage and effectively lead, diversity, equity & inclusion efforts.

 Pillar II – External Supplier Engagements

-Just as we communicate our expectations to our law firm partners about the substantive services they perform on our behalf, so too must we continue to be clear about the importance of diversity and inclusion and our expectations around diverse staffing of our matters.
-We are grateful that our law firms and other legal services providers have partnered with us in diversity and inclusion efforts and will continue to support and encourage such efforts.
+Just as we communicate our expectations to our law firm partners about the substantive services they perform on our behalf, so too must we continue to be clear about the importance of diversity, equity & inclusion and our expectations around diverse staffing of our matters.
+We are grateful that our law firms and other legal services providers have partnered with us in diversity, equity & inclusion efforts and will continue to support and encourage such efforts.
 To achieve this, we are committed to:

 - Deepening our understanding of the progress the firms are making with respect to advancement of racially and ethnically diverse employees and including such data among the factors we will consider in selecting external legal counsel.
 At the inception of new matters or upon review and renewal of panel determinations, we will meet with our law firm partners to discuss appropriate staffing, including utilizing diverse teams of legal professionals on our matters.